 “Seriously?”
 Jacob chimed in, as always.
 “A boy has no options?”

-“Oh you have lots of options,” I said.
+“Oh, you have lots of options,” I said.
 “Before sex.
 Afterwards, that is her body and her decision.
-As a longtime champion of reproductive freedom, I’d fight any law that says otherwise.
-So think about those options, boys.
+So, think about those options, boys.
 And choose wisely.”

 Any grown woman knows that is easier said than done.
 I’ve explained to my sons that when I was a women’s health counselor in college, most women facing unwanted pregnancies listed condoms as their method of birth control.
 The safest thing to do, besides not having sex in the first place, is to use a condom to prevent STDs and still pull out before ejaculating.